-Christine has lived in Upper Saddle River for 25 years with her husband, Dante.
+Christine has lived in Upper Saddle River for over 28 years with her husband, Dante.
 Their three children have all graduated from the Upper Saddle River schools and Northern Highlands.
 Christine was born in Brooklyn, raised in Scarsdale and graduated with a Finance degree from the Catholic University of America.
 She worked as a computer analyst at Salomon Brothers and then stayed home to raise her children.

 Among her many volunteer experiences, she was the Home and School Association President at Northern Highlands and the PTO Vice President at the Upper Saddle River elementary schools.
-She is currently a trustee for USR Cares and a member of the USR Woman's Club.
-Christine earned the New Board Member Boardsmanship Certification in 2019, and continues to attend workshops and training sessions to become a more knowledgeable board member.
-Christine is currently the Board President.
+She received the Volunteer of Excellence Award from the Girl Scouts and the Award for Excellence from the Upper Saddle River Educational Foundation.
+Christine is currently in her third year as Board President.

-Lisa was born in New Jersey, raised in Paramus, and then graduated from Syracuse University, with a major in Psychology and a minor in Marketing and Spanish.
+Lisa was born in New Jersey, raised in Paramus, and graduated from Syracuse University, with a major in Psychology and a minor in Marketing and Spanish.
 She earned a Juris Doctor degree at Seton Hall School of Law.
 Lisa is an attorney turned full-time mom with a passion for community service and philanthropy.

 Mat grew up in Allendale and is a graduate of Northern Highlands himself.
 Since graduating from Highlands, Mat studied Finance and International Studies at the University of Pennsylvania and now works in management consulting.
 He is an active member of the community, having co-founded the Northern Highlands Alumni Action Committee.